codeforsanjose/codeforsanjose.github.io/README.md

 ## How To Run

-Host a local version of the Code for San José website to make changes.
+Host a local version of the Open Source San José website to make changes.

 For set up, open the command line and run the following code.